 Before leaving for the airport, I apply Firmante Elevating Leg Tonic, which targets circulatory stagnation and encourages blood and lymphatic flow.

 I forgo makeup and protect my skin from stale, dehydrating plane air before leaving home.
-First, I apply a layer of Fleur Vibrante Instant Radiance to my face, neck, and décolleté.
-It comes in a travel-friendly compact and nourishes and fortifies the lipid barrier with antioxidants like lycopene and OPC.
+First, I apply a layer of Fleur Vibrante Instant Radiance (now Fleur Vibrante Serum Cerate) to my face, neck, and décolleté.
+It nourishes and fortifies the lipid barrier with antioxidants like lycopene.
 It’s also high in beta-carotene, which helps to address the effects of pollution, making it a continuing must if you’re headed somewhere like Tokyo.

-Next, I apply Veloutée liberally to my lips, lip line, and eyes.
+Next, I apply Veloutée to my lips, lip line, and eyes.
 These areas tend to show signs of stress and dehydration first, so it’s important to add an extra layer of protection and hydration.
-This targeted healing balm contains ceramides that help capture water and strengthen skin, as well as CoQ10/broccoli extract which provides UV protection.
+This targeted healing balm contains ceramides that help capture water and strengthen skin.
+(Currently being reformulated in France and coming back—promise!)

 Ok, this is where things get a little…indulgent.
 I understand that this step isn’t an option for everyone, but if you can do it, you will be giving your skin a high dose of anti-inflammatory, hydrating, and protective goodness.
 I apply at least a third of a bottle of Sauvetage to my face, neck, and décolleté (yeah, I said a third of a bottle) and leave it on as a mask.
 Bonus: unlike the popular sheet masks, this one is invisible, so you get all its soothing and moisturizing benefits without frightening your neighbor.

-Then, I apply a long-lasting moisture-rich eye cream.
-Get excited—ours launches early 2019.
+Then, I apply our long-lasting moisture-rich eye cream, Vis Clair Suprême.

 I mist frequently throughout the flight, alternating between Vitale and an Evian travel mister.
 I usually purchase one of these at the airport, along with two liters of water.

 Airplane air is gross.
 Some people bring essential oils on flights to assist with relaxation, breathing, and stress.
-I carry a solid perfume to envelope myself in a comforting, luxurious cocoon of fragrance—right now I’m wearing a delicious scent, a sexy collaboration we’re announcing later this year.
+I carry a solid perfume to envelope myself in a comforting, luxurious cocoon of fragrance—right now I’m into Baisers de Jasmin, our collaboration with Violette.